SDMourtas/TMCPI/README.md

 Minimum-cost portfolio insurance (MCPI) is a well-known investment strategy that tries to limit the losses a portfolio may incur as stocks decrease in price without requiring the portfolio manager to sell those stocks.
 This repository contains the time-varying MCPI (TMCPI) problem, which is defined as a time-varying linear programming (TVLP) problem.
 The purpose of this package is to solve online the continuous-time version of the TMCPI problem by using different error-correction neural networks (ENNs).
 These neural network (NN) solvers are the zeroing NN (ZNN), the linear-variational-inequality primal–dual NN (LVI-PDNN), and the simplified LVI-PDNN (S-LVI-PDNN).
 The main article used is the following:
 *	V.N.
+Kovalnogov, R.V.
+Fedorov, D.A.
+Generalov, A.V.
+Chukalin, V.N.
 Katsikis, S.D.
 Mourtas, T.E.
-Simos and D. Balios, "Portfolio Insurance through Error-Correction Neural Networks", (submitted)
+Simos, "Portfolio Insurance through Error-Correction Neural Networks", Mathematics, 10(18), 3335 (2022)

 # M-files Description
 *	Main_TMCPI.m: the main function and parameters declaration